sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_kernel_synchronization.md

 module_exit(test_hello_exit);
 ```

-Example of imploementing a busyloop using spinlock in a char driver
+Example of implementing a busyloop using spinlock in a char driver

 ```
 #include <linux/kernel.h>